Capital Gains Tax (CGT) on the disposal of an asset

 • or

-• got compensation or insurance for it.
+• received compensation or insurance for it.

 CGT and inheritance

 You might have inherited an asset.
-If, at any time after you have inherited it you dispose of this asset you will be liable to CGT.
+If, at any time after you have inherited it, you dispose of this asset you will be liable to CGT.

 You will be considered to have owned the asset since the date of death of the person you inherited it from.
 The cost to you is the market value at the date of death.

 In general, there is no CGT due on an asset when transferred on death.
-If a personal representative sells the asset during the administration period CGT may be due.
+If a personal representative sells the asset during the administration period, CGT may be due.

 Non-resident individuals